BlogCI/CD

 Lockfile scanners like pip-audit and npm audit are free and fast — the hard part is a CI failure policy strict enough to matter that your team keeps on.

 The fastest way to kill a security gate is to make it slow and noisy.
 A dependency scanner that fails the build on a decade-old, unfixable CVE buried in a transitive package teaches developers exactly one skill: how to add allow_failure: true.
-A scan survives only if it's fast, deduplicated, and fails only on things a human can actually act on.
+A scan survives only if it is fast, deduplicated, and fails only on things a human can actually act on.
+Lockfile scanners like pip-audit, npm audit, and Trivy fs are free and fast — the hard part is a failure policy strict enough to matter that your team keeps it on.

 bash — trivy fslive